SimonMayerhofer/enex2paperless/README.md

 Flags:
   -c, --concurrent int           Number of concurrent consumers (default 1)
-      --convert-apple-pdf        Convert Apple iWork files to PDF -e, --excluded-outputfolder    Folder to save excluded files -m, --convert-markdown         Convert note content to markdown format --correspondent-tag-prefix Prefix for tags to be used as correspondents
+      --convert-apple-pdf        Convert Apple iWork files to PDF -d, --dir                      Process all ENEX files in a specified directory without prompting for confirmation -e, --excluded-outputfolder    Folder to save excluded files -m, --convert-markdown         Convert note content to markdown format --correspondent-tag-prefix Prefix for tags to be used as correspondents